 To begin the learning process, start with the Learning Guides.
-These documents will provide insight into approaching the material on a module-by-module basis and point out issues that require special attention or preparation.
+These documents provide insight into approaching the material on a module-by-module basis and point out matters that require special attention or preparation.
 The lecture outline will then systematically guide you through the text and lecture content.
-If something is on the outline, you need to know it; if it is not, you are not responsible for it, even if it is in your text.
 Handouts and videos will supplement and reinforce key concepts.

-Regarding the Video Support, I will talk through the lecture content closely following the outline.
+Regarding the Video Support, I will talk through the lecture content following the outline closely.
 Note, if something is on the outline you are responsible for it, even if I do not discuss it.
-Nevertheless, it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
+With this in mind, it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
 Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc., and associating appropriate functions with them will be necessary.

-Exams and Make-Up Work
+Exams and Makeup Work

-Exams are done either on Blackboard or in class.
-The course schedule below will indicate when and how exams will be administered.
-You must refer to the schedule weekly to avoid missing any exams.
-Exams are designed to demonstrate mastery of the material presented and, therefore, are to be done individually and without the support of notes, text, or other resources.
+Most exams are to be taken on Blackboard on the day designated on the course schedule.
+Exams are designed to demonstrate your mastery of the material presented and, therefore, are to be done individually and without the support of notes, text, or other resources.
 So, there is an honor system here.

 The exams are also timed.
 You will have enough time to read the question, pause, and put down an answer.
-So, to ensure this process goes well, master the material well before the exam date.

-For exams administered on Blackboard, there is no backtracking, and the exams must be done in one sitting.
+So, in order to make sure that this process goes well, master the material well before the exam date.
+Also, there is no backtracking, and the exams must be done in one sitting.